COVID-19 (Coronavirus) Resources

 If you’re looking for help in our community through this pandemic and its aftermath, here are some organizations and programs focusing their support in North Liberty, Johnson County and Iowa.

-The North Liberty Community Pantry is maintaining operations with drive-through and delivered food for families in need through the pandemic.
+The North Liberty Community Pantry is maintaining operations with shopping and delivered food for families in need through the pandemic.

 Housing & Shelter